Springtime Rafting Near Phoenix

-There are so many things to do in the Phoenix area, whether its white water rafting, hiking amongst the Saguaro cactus in the Sonoran desert, golfing or taking in a baseball game during Spring Training—you have so many options to make your Phoenix vacation perfect.
+There are so many things to do in the Phoenix area, whether it’s whitewater rafting, hiking amongst the Saguaro cactus in the Sonoran desert, golfing, or taking in a baseball game during Spring Training—you have so many options to make your Phoenix vacation perfect.

-Born from an Ancient Culture
+Born From an Ancient Culture

 For more than 1,000 years, the Hohokam people lived on the land that would become Phoenix.
-The Hohokam was an ancient culture that carried out extensive trade with nearby tribes including the Anasazi and Mogollon.
+The Hohokam was an ancient culture that carried out extensive trade with nearby tribes, including the Anasazi and Mogollon.
 Their greatest contribution, however, was the establishment of over 135 miles of canals built in order to make the harsh desert land suitable for growing crops.
 The Hohokam eventually abandoned the area around 1300-1450 because of long periods of drought.

 In 1867, a man named Jack Swilling observed the abandoned river valley and its potential for farming.
 The terrain and climate were ideal—the only problem was a regular source of water.
-It was the existence of the long gone Hohokam cultures canals that made Swilling’s dream of farming become a reality.
-He had a series of canals built that followed the ancient tribes existing system.
+It was the existence of the long-gone Hohokam cultures canals that made Swilling’s dream of farming become a reality.
+He had a series of canals built that followed the ancient tribe’s existing system.
 The area flourished.
-Many names for the new community formed, but it was Lord Darrell Duppa that suggested it be named “Phoenix”, as it described a city born from the ruins of a former civilization.
+Many names for the new community formed, but it was Lord Darrell Duppa that suggested it be named “Phoenix,” as it described a city born from the ruins of a former civilization.

-For help planning your vacation – check out the following informative links:
+For help planning your vacation, check out the following informative links: